HVAC Training Schools & Certification in Washington, DC

 Occupational Demand for HVAC Technicians in Washington, DC

 The demand for skilled HVAC workers is only expected to rise in the coming years.
-The Bureau of Labor Statistics (BLS May 2022) reported that 374,770 HVAC professionals were working nationwide.
+The Bureau of Labor Statistics (BLS May 2023) reported that 397,450 HVAC professionals were working nationwide.
 That figure is expected to grow in the coming years.
-In fact, the BLS (2023) predicted that positions in the HVAC industry would swell 6 percent between 2022 and 2032, which is faster than the 3 percent average growth predicted across all occupations nationwide in the same decade.
-It’s worth noting that the demand for HVAC techs in Washington DC is expected to grow slightly slower.
-Projections Central (2023)—a partner of the US Department of Labor—projected a 3.3 percent increase in HVAC opportunities across Washington, DC between 2020 and 2030.
+In fact, the BLS (2024) predicted that positions in the HVAC industry would swell 9 percent between 2023 and 2033, which is faster than the 4 percent average growth predicted across all occupations nationwide in the same decade.
+It’s worth noting that the demand for HVAC techs in Washington, DC is expected to grow at nearly as fast.
+Projections Central (2024)—a partner of the US Department of Labor—projected a 8.6 percent increase in HVAC opportunities across Washington, DC between 2022 and 2032.

 There are various reasons for the continued growth of this industry.
 For one, virtually all new construction in Washington, DC includes installing a heating or air conditioning system – a process that demands the skills of an HVAC installer.